 Nursing has long been a profession of choice for many and it is easy to see why.
 According to the Bureau of Labor Statistics, Registered Nursing is in the top ten occupations with the largest amount of job growth over the last ten years.
 Nursing not only provides excellent compensation and provides the opportunity to help others, but also a feeling of satisfaction.

 Nurses in general, promote good health, try to prevent disease and help patients that are battling illness of all kinds.
 Nurses are unique in the fact that they must be educated to deal with a broad spectrum of practice, be able to work independently and also be able to work well with other members of a health care team such as; doctors, other nurses, aides and patient’s family members.
 Each job that a nurse does will be slightly different than the one completed before because of the need to provide individualized care and attention to that specific patient or circumstance.
 Due to this fact, and the fact that nurses need to be highly trained in so many areas, the nursing programs are challenging and very selective.
+They also need a good deal of motivation some of which I myself gather from these motivational quotes.

 Education for Registered Nurses (RN’s)